skillmio/adr/README.md

 ```bash
 adr --help
 ```

-### Notes
+>[!NOTE]

-* ADR is designed for **AlmaLinux and RHEL-compatible distributions**
+>ADR is designed for **AlmaLinux and RHEL-compatible distributions**
-* Root privileges are required to install and configure services
+>Root privileges are required to install and configure services
-* Roles config are selected automatically based on your OS version
+>Roles config are selected automatically based on your OS version
-* ADR is intended for a fresh server install
+>ADR is intended for a fresh server install